Sandra Schultz Newman

-Sandra Schultz Newman (born November 4, 1938) is a former justice of the Pennsylvania Supreme Court.
+Sandra Schultz Newman (November 4, 1938 – February 2, 2026) was an American justice of the Pennsylvania Supreme Court.

 Career

-Schultz Newman was the first female Assistant District Attorney in Montgomery County and is licensed to practice in Pennsylvania and New York.
+Schultz Newman was the first female Assistant District Attorney in Montgomery County and was licensed to practice in Pennsylvania and New York.
 She was first elected to the Pennsylvania Commonwealth Court in 1993.
 In 1995, she was elected to the State Supreme Court, becoming the court's first female justice.
-Since retiring at the end of 2006, she has maintained a private law practice in Alternative Dispute Resolution.
-She also prepares lawyers for mock appellate arguments.
-She wrote the Supreme Court of Pennsylvania decision affirming the murder conviction of Walter Ogrod which had no dissent.
+After retiring at the end of 2006, she maintained a private law practice in Alternative Dispute Resolution.
+She also prepared lawyers for mock appellate arguments.

+Ogrod case

+Schultz Newman wrote the Supreme Court of Pennsylvania decision affirming the murder conviction of Walter Ogrod which had no dissent.
 Ogrod was later exonerated after being incarcerated for 28 years.

-Recognitions
+In April 2004, that court denied Ogrod's application for reargument in an unsigned order, with Justice Thomas G. Saylor writing for the three dissenters.

+Personal life and death

+Schultz Newman and her husband had two sons.
+She died on February 2, 2026, at the age of 87.

+Recognition

-Schultz Newman has received the Medallion of Achievement Award from Villanova University School of Law, the Anne X. Alpern Award from the Pennsylvania Bar Association, and four Honorary Doctorate Degrees.
-She is also a recipient of the Drexel 100 Award, recognizing her as one of Drexel University's 100 outstanding alumni, and she has been designated a Distinguished Daughter of Pennsylvania.
-She was one of the founders of the new Drexel University College of Law, and serves on its Board of Overseers, and she has been on the executive board of Trustees of Drexel's College of Medicine since 2002.
+Schultz Newman received the Medallion of Achievement Award from Villanova University School of Law, the Anne X. Alpern Award from the Pennsylvania Bar Association, and four Honorary Doctorate Degrees.
+She was also a recipient of the Drexel 100 Award, recognizing her as one of Drexel University's 100 outstanding alumni, and she was designated a Distinguished Daughter of Pennsylvania.
+She was one of the founders of the new Drexel University College of Law, and served on its Board of Overseers, and she was on the executive board of Trustees of Drexel's College of Medicine from 2002.

-Family

-She and her husband, Dr. Julius Newman (died 2005), had two sons, Jonathan and David.